-DET and its Schools are not required to inform parents/carers before a search takes place, or to seek their consent to search their child, and it is not generally practicable to do so.
+DET and its Schools are not required to inform parents/carers before a search for prohibited items takes place, or to seek their consent to search their child, and it is not generally practicable to do so.

-Parents/carers are informed of any search that takes place, unless the School has reason to believe that doing so could potentially be harmful to the pupil concerned.
-The School informs parents/carers where alcohol, tobacco, illegal drugs or potentially harmful substances are found (although there is no legal requirement to do so).
+Parents/carers are informed of any search for a prohibited item that takes place, unless the School has reason to believe that doing so could potentially be harmful to the pupil concerned.
+The School informs parents/carers where alcohol, tobacco, illegal drugs or potentially harmful substances are found, what has been confiscated and the resulting actions taken, including sanctions applied.